Meadow based Fracterm Theory

 \section{Abstract}

-In the context of an involutive meadow a precise definition of fractions is formulated and on that basis formal definitions of various classes of fractions are given.
-The definitions follow the fractions as terms paradigm.
-That paradigm is compared with two competing paradigms for storytelling on fractions: fractions as values and fractions as pairs.\footnote{ Second version of the paper located on~\url{http://arxiv.org/abs/1508.01334v1}.}
+Fracterms are introduced as a proxy for fractions.
+A precise definition of fracterms is formulated and on that basis reasonably precise definitions of various classes of fracterms are given.
+In the context of the meadow of rational numbers viewing fractions as fracterms provides an adequate theory of fractions.
+A very different view on fractions is that fractions are values, i.e. rational numbers.
+Fracterms are used to provide a range of intermediate definitions between these two definitions of fractions.\footnote{ Second version of~\url{http://arxiv.org/abs/1508.01334v1}.}